larsiusprime/tdrpg-mod-docs/editor/00_bonus_battles.md

 By default, they are ILLEGAL TERRAIN and WATER.

 The player can't place defenders on illegal terrain, AND enemies can't walk on it.
-You can put down illegal terrain to make the level harder – decreasing the places where player can put their defenders.
+You can put down illegal terrain to make the level harder â€“ decreasing the places where the player can put their defenders.

-Water is kind of similar – the player can't put defenders on water, and most enemies can't walk on it.
+Water is kind of similar â€“ the player can't put defenders on water, and most enemies can't walk on it.
 HOWEVER, special water enemies can walk through water just like it's a regular path!

 Go ahead and play around with placing some illegal terrain and water.
 It's your bonus battle, go nuts!
 (Just remember that each enemy spawn point still needs a path to Azra.)

 ![multiple terrain types](/images/battle_editor_multiterrain.png)

 As you can see in the preview, all of the panes layer to create the final level.
 You can even click the little left and right arrows over a pane to change the order in which they're layered on top of one another.
 When you have multiple terrains on top of each other, it's the topmost one that takes effect.
 (So an illegal tile on top of a legal tile means the tile counts as illegal for gameplay purposes, while a legal tile on top of an illegal tile makes it count as legal.)
-You can always tell what kind of terrain the final tile will count as by looking at the preview – whatever shows up on top is what it is.
+You can always tell what kind of terrain the final tile will count as by looking at the preview â€“ whatever shows up on top is what it is.

-So what's that little "…" button over each pane?
+So what's that little "â€¦" button over each pane?

 ![change terrain button](/images/battle_editor_ellipses.png)